BeaverDevelop/PyNg-DNS/README.md

-# PyNg-DNS
+# What is it?
-Ping of popular DNS servers
+This script pings popular DNS servers, thereby helping you choose the best DNS server for you. (by ping)

 # How to compile?